All you need to know about IUD

 So it is a good idea to think about this before having it placed, and talk to your healthcare provider about any concerns you have regarding your period before having the IUD placed.

 - Weight gain

 - Breast tenderness

 Who shouldn’t use a hormonal IUD?

 - Women with breast, cervical, or uterine cancer

 - Women with undiagnosed and abnormal vaginal bleeding

-- Women at high risk of STDs, unless they use condoms with all their sex partners
+- Women are at high risk of STIs unless they use condoms with all their sex partners

 - HIV-positive women on Antiretrovirals (ART) with advanced HIV should not use an IUD.